2222-01-05

 • Did your email get lost in the shuffle of hundreds coming in that day?

-Instead of letting that important information get lost in the nebulous space of “we’ll handle it next quarter” or “the information is gone!”, you can keep track of the information.
+Instead of letting that important information get lost in the nebulous space of “we’ll handle it next quarter” or “the information is gone!” you can keep track of the information.
 How?
 For example, you can send your standardized customer feedback to team collaboration spaces like Slack or Teams.
-Here’s an customer feedback example of feature requests sent to Slack:
+Here’s a customer feedback example of feature requests sent to Slack:

 slack message about customer feedback for team